Around the world, election results sometimes take time to call

 In Brazil, a federal election body releases a tally on election night.
 In many other countries, including the United States, every last vote takes longer to count.
 But a clear winner often emerges on election night nonetheless, or the next day at the latest.
 French President Emmanuel Macron accepted victory with a rousing speech the night of the May 7, 2017, presidential election.
 British Prime Minister Boris Johnson addressed his country the morning after general elections Dec.
 12, 2019, in which his party saw a landslide win.

-What is unique about the United States is its reliance on a decentralized electoral system for choosing the president compared to some form of a central election administration common in other countries, Carroll said.
-“All other countries have a system where there is a central [election] office and sub offices,” he said.
+What is unique about the United States is its reliance on a decentralized electoral system for choosing the president, compared with some form of a central election administration common in other countries, Carroll said.
+“All other countries have a system where there is a central [election] office and sub-offices,” he said.
 “In our country it is run, overseen and counted at a state level.”

 “Last night I was leading, often solidly, in many key States, in almost all instances Democrat run & controlled.
 Then, one by one, they started to magically disappear as surprise ballot dumps were counted,” he tweeted Wednesday morning, while votes in the United States were still being tallied and the election remained undecided.